Barb Wire (1996 film)

 Barb Wire is a 1996 American superhero film based on the Dark Horse Comics character of the same name.
 It was directed by David Hogan, produced by Brad Wyman, and written by Chuck Pfarrer and Ilene Chaiken.
 The film stars Pamela Anderson in the title role, alongside Temuera Morrison, Victoria Rowell, Xander Berkeley, Udo Kier, and Steve Railsback.
-Although Barb Wire was panned by critics, it has attracted a cult following.
+It was a critical and box office failure.

 Plot

 In 2017, during the Second American Civil War, Barb Wire owns the Hammerhead, a nightclub in Steel Harbor, "the last free city" in a United States ravaged by the war.
 She earns cash as a mercenary and bounty hunter.
 Chief of Police Willis raids her club.
 Willis's target is fugitive Dr. Corrina 'Cora D' Devonshire, a former government scientist with information about a new bioweapon called Red Ribbon being developed by her former superiors in the Congressional Directorate.
 The Congressional Council has tasked Colonel Victor Pryzer with finding Dr. Devonshire so they can end the Second Civil War by releasing the virus on the United Front territories.
 Dr. Devonshire hopes to escape to Canada to make this information public.

 Devonshire turns up at the Hammerhead.
 She is accompanied by Axel Hood, a "freedom fighter" Barb had loved at the outbreak of the war.
 The two were separated during the conflict.
 Axel tries to help Cora get to Canada.
 They try to find a contraband pair of contact lenses that would allow Cora to evade the retinal scan identification at the Steel Harbor airport.
 The lenses pass through the hands of several lowlifes before also ending up at Barb's nightclub.

 Rather than give the lenses to Cora and Axel, Barb makes a deal with 'Big Fatso', the leader of a junkyard gang: Fatso wants the lenses, which are worth a fortune on the black market, and Barb wants a million dollars and an armed escort to the airport, where she plans to get on the plane to Canada.
 But Fatso double-crosses Barb; when Barb, Axel and Cora show up at the junkyard to make the swap, Colonel Pryzer and his storm troopers are also there, along with Chief of Police Willis.
 Willis makes a show of arresting Barb and Cora, but instead of putting handcuffs on Barb, he slips her a hand grenade.
 Barb uses the grenade to kill Fatso and cause enough confusion to allow Barb, Axel, Cora and Willis to pile into Barb's armored van and lead the Congressionals on a car chase, culminating in a hand-to-hand fight between Barb and Colonel Pryzer on a forklift suspended by crane above the harbor.
 Pryzer falls to his death while Barb escapes.

 The party makes it to the airport, where Barb reveals she still has the contact lenses.
 She gives them to Cora, and Cora and Axel get on the plane to Canada while Willis and Barb remain on the rainswept tarmac.